A Peek Into The Markets: US Stock Futures Up Ahead Of Economic Data

 Pre-open movers

 U.S. stock futures traded higher in early pre-market trade.
-The Empire State manufacturing index for December is schedule for release at 8:30 a.m.
-ET, while the flash Composite Purchasing Managers' Index for December will be released at 9:45 a.m.
+Data on durable goods orders and the Chicago Fed National Activity Index for November will be released at 8:30 a.m.
 ET.
-The National Association of Home Builders housing market index for December is schedule for release at 10:00 a.m.
+Data on new home sales for November will be released at 10:00 a.m.
 ET.

-Oil prices traded higher as Brent crude futures rose 0.2% to trade at $65.34 per barrel, while US WTI crude futures rose 0.1% to trade at $60.09 a barrel.
+Oil prices traded lower as Brent crude futures fell 1.4% to trade at $65.21 per barrel, while US WTI crude futures fell 0.2% to trade at $60.33 a barrel.

 A Peek Into Global Markets

-European markets were higher today, with the Spanish Ibex Index rising 0.8%, STOXX Europe 600 Index gaining 1% and German DAX 30 index gaining 0.6%.
-The UK's FTSE index was trading higher by 1.9%, while French CAC 40 Index rose 0.8%.
+European markets were mostly higher today, with the Spanish Ibex Index falling 0.2%, STOXX Europe 600 Index climbing 0.1% and German DAX 30 index dropping 0.2%.
+The UK's FTSE index was trading higher by 0.4%, while French CAC 40 Index rose 0.1%.

 Broker Recommendation